 Very Easy Interview

-I applied in-person - interviewed at Sam's Club in November 2013.
+I applied in-person and the process took 3 days - interviewed at Sam's Club in November 2013.